 Biology is one of the most popular A level subjects in the country and pupils study a wide range of other subjects along with it.
+Biology is a good choice of subject for people who want a career in ecology, conservation, research and clinical professions, as well as many other scientific and analytical careers.
 Studying Chemistry with Biology in the sixth form probably opens up a greater range of university courses, but it is not essential.
-Biology is a good choice of subject for people who want a career in health and clinical professions, as well as the more applied scientific careers.
 Outside of normal lessons we organise a number of guest speakers, revision sessions, extension sessions and sessions to help prepare for medical applications.
-There will hopefully also be the opportunity to join a major overseas expedition.
+There is often an opportunity to join a major overseas expedition.